Back to all posts

 What is a Buyer Persona?

 The buyer persona is a semi-fictional character that describes your customers' unique characteristics.
-Sometimes, it’s also called a marketing persona or customer persona.
+It contains properties like:

 The buyer persona is a tool that helps the product team better understand the needs and wants of the people they are building for.